Spin-orbit-coupling-induced phase separation in trapped Bose gases: Immiscible interactions induced phase separation

 \section{Immiscible interactions induced phase separation}

-In all above, the interactions are miscible ($g>g_{12}$), which support atoms to condense at a particular momentum state.
-On the other hand, immiscible interactions ($g<g_{12}$) prefer a spatial separation between two components in order to minimize the inter-component interactions proportional to $g_{12}$.
+In all of the above, the interactions are miscible ($g>g_{12}$), which support atoms to condense at a particular momentum state.
+On the other hand, immiscible interactions ($g<g_{12}$) prefer a spatial separation between the two components to minimize the inter-component interactions proportional to $g_{12}$.
 In the presence of spin-orbit coupling, the immiscible-interaction-induced phase separation presents interesting features~\cite{Zhang2012,Hu2012,Ramachandhran}.
 In Fig.~\ref{fig:strong-interspecies}, we show two different kinds of immiscible-interaction-induced phase separated ground states with different values of spin-orbit coupling strength $\lambda$.
-For $\lambda=0.5$, the ground state obtained by the imaginary-time evolution is a half-quantum vortex state which has been first revealed in Refs.~\cite{Hu2012,Ramachandhran}.
+For $\lambda=0.5$, the ground state obtained by the imaginary-time evolution is a half-quantum vortex state which was first revealed in Refs.~\cite{Hu2012,Ramachandhran}.
 The first component distribution has a Gaussian shape [see Figs.~\ref{fig:strong-interspecies}(a1) and~\ref{fig:strong-interspecies}(a3)], and the second component is a vortex with a winding number $w=1$ [see Figs.~\ref{fig:strong-interspecies}(a2) and~\ref{fig:strong-interspecies}(a4)].
 The first component is filled in the density dip of the second one, forming a spatial separation along the radial direction.
-For $\lambda=1.5$, the ground state becomes a stripe state which has been first revealed in Refs.~\cite{Wang, Ho2011}.
+For $\lambda=1.5$, the ground state becomes a stripe state, which was first revealed in Refs.~\cite{Wang, Ho2011}.
 The ground state condenses simultaneously at two different momenta [see Figs.~\ref{fig:strong-interspecies}(b3) and~\ref{fig:strong-interspecies}(b4)].
 Such momentum occupation generates spatially periodic modulations in density distributions [Figs.~\ref{fig:strong-interspecies}(b1) and~\ref{fig:strong-interspecies}(b2)].
-Meanwhile, stripes of the two components are spatially separated.
+Meanwhile, the stripes of the two components are spatially separated.